2019 IEEE INTERNATIONAL WORKSHOP ON

 Besides invited lectures, presentations and poster sessions, the Workshop will feature a Short Course on Measurement Theory and Uncertainty and an Exhibition to offer leading manufacturers the opportunity to bring their latest technology solutions directly to the attention of a selected audience.

-The Conference Program Committee is inviting extended abstracts for the MetroAgriFor 2019 Workshop, 24 – 26 October, 2019.
+The Conference Program Committee is inviting Extended Abstracts (from 2 to 4 pages) for the MetroAgriFor 2019 Workshop, 24 – 26 October, 2019.

 Interested researchers, academics, practitioners and industry partners are invited to submit extended abstracts for the Workshop.
 Papers that involve joint authorship with students, industry and community partners are encouraged.
 Early career researchers and research students are also encouraged to contribute papers.

-Accepted papers will be published in the proceedings of the Workshop and the proceedings will be submitted for indexing in the IEEE Xplore Digital Library.
+Accepted papers in final version (maximum 6 pages) will be published in the proceedings of the Workshop and the proceedings will be submitted for indexing in the IEEE Xplore Digital Library.

 IEEE content is indexed by Google and has agreements in place with other publishers and services to include IEEE papers in their online and print indexes.
 Examples include INSPEC, Thomson Reuters’ Web of Science, Ei Engineering, and Village.
 For a complete listing, please click the Publishing and Indexing Partners section on the IEEE Xplore help page.